harrisonlab/neurospora_crassa_direct_rnaseq/README.md

 Using minimap2:

-For complete parameters used in mapping by GMAP were presented in files/sub_minimap2.sh
+Indexing reference genome file using minimap2:

+Prior to mapping reads with Minimap2, the tool will require an indexed reference genome file using minimap2 and it can be done using below command -

 mkdir Minimap2

+minimap2 -d minimap2/Neurospora_crassa.NC12.dna_rm.toplevel.mmi Neurospora_crassa.NC12.dna_rm.toplevel.fa

+For complete parameters used in mapping by minimap2 were presented in files/sub_minimap2.sh

 The output of GMAP will be stored in Minimap2 directory.